 26 Cal.3d 86.
 603 P.2d 1329 160 Cal.
 Rptr.
 733

 fallen to the agency, usually the local government, the owns and operates

 Federal Register/Vol.65, No. 136/Friday, July 14, 2000/Notices

-The Code of Federal Regulations states that Congress
+Without question, the Code of Federal Regulations states that Congress

-expressly provided that the proprietary powers and
+expressly provided that the proprietary powers and rights of municipal airport

-by Federal law.
+owners are not preempted by Federal law.